The Complete

 What to check for when test driving a used car?
 Here is our summary of the 12 Mechanical Checks When Buying A Used Car.

-We will examine each of the following 12 steps in detail.
+We will examine each of the following 12 Vehicle Inspection Checklist steps in detail.

 So, let us jump right into this extremely valuable and important information.
-Please don’t stop now, the following vehicle inspection checklist might just save you from buying a car with major hidden problems.
+The following vehicle inspection checklist might just save you from buying a car with major hidden problems.
 Dig in!

 This is the first vehicle inspection checklist step.
 Accident damage checks when buying a used car are especially important.
 You do not want to buy a car that was in a major accident.